Simrad and Lowrance are some of the biggest names in the sonar/GPS fish finder industry today.

 The exception that I will throw in on the Simrad is that if you are fishing the deep blue sea, you might be more suited to the Simrad units, but for the majority of anglers on the water, Lowrance is the clear pick.

-This model also has Lowrance’s FishReveal technology, which applies the coloured fish arches to the downscan images.
+This model also has Lowrance’s FishReveal technology, which applies the colored fish arches to the downscan images.

-The Elite Ti2 series line is for the avid anglers who want the most out of a unit without spending the money of the top priced units such as anglers that fish up to multiple times a week and are focused on success.
+The Elite Ti2 series line is for the avid anglers who want the most out of a unit without spending the money on the top-priced units, such as anglers that fish up to multiple times a week and are focused on success.

-The HDS is Lowrance’s professional grade line with touchscreen, Active Imaging transducer, the highest level of wireless and wired connectivity and great performance.
+The HDS is Lowrance’s professional grade line with a touchscreen, Active Imaging transducer, the highest level of wireless and wired connectivity, and great performance.

-It also offers Lowrance’s LiveSight technology – which offers a real-time view of the water and structure below including real time fish movement, and even allowing you to view your presentations, your lure depth, fish reactions to it and more so that you can adjust accordingly.
+It also offers Lowrance’s LiveSight technology – which offers a real-time view of the water and structure below, including real-time fish movement.
+It even allows you to view your presentations, your lure depth, fish reactions to it, and more so that you can adjust accordingly.

 It’s another valuable tool for your fishing arsenal that helps set Lowrance apart from the competition.

-The Cruise is the entry level unit from Simrad.
-It’s the most user friendly unit in their lineup and the GPS unit is contained within the unit itself.
+The Cruise is an entry-level unit from Simrad.
+It’s the most user-friendly unit in their lineup, and the GPS unit is contained within it.

-The unit features down scan sonar and can run split screen with multiple options for viewing.
+The unit features down scan sonar and can run a split screen with multiple options for viewing.

-The Go series is the mid tier offering from Simrad and has quite a few features.
+The Go series is the mid-tier offering from Simrad and has several features.

-The Unit is compatible with NMEA 2000 networking, has touchscreen, a built in GPS receiver, features side imaging and down imaging, and also has echo sounding and radar capabilities.
+The Unit is compatible with NMEA 2000 networking, has a touchscreen, a built-in GPS receiver, features side imaging and down imaging, and has echo sounding and radar capabilities.

-The NSS is one of Simrads top units in both features and price, with the abilities to do everything from giving you real time weather radar to playing your favorite music.
+The NSS is one of Simrad's top units in both features and price, with the ability to do everything from giving you real-time weather radar to playing your favorite music.

 All networking capabilities are available, as are chartplotting software and all sonar features like side and down imaging, as well as the amazing structure scan 3D and active imaging.

-This is a very complex unit that is built for professional commercial and deep water fisherman.
+This is a very complex unit that is built for professional commercial and deep-water fishermen.